cssninjaStudio/tairo/layers/documentation/content/documentation/20.layers/2.tairo/form-group.md

 ---
 title: Tairo Form Group
-description: Tairo form groups are used to group form elements together.
+description: Tairo form groups are used to hold some form elements together.
 They are used to show a label and a description for a group of form elements.
 components:
   - TairoFormGroup
 icon: